BD Barcelona – Art Edition

 Modernist furniture

-The objects from BD Barcelona, which are offered at TAGWERC Design STORE and belong to the "BD Barcelona Art Edition", are closer to art than to product design.
-The BD Barcelona objects offered by TAGWERC are made by hand in limited small editions only after they have been ordered and exclusively for the customer.
-They are unique furnishing objects, far removed from machine-produced and stocked mass-produced goods.
-Over the years, the great artists of yesterday have been joined at BD Barcelona by today's well-known greats such as Fernando and Humberto Campana, Stephen Burks, Jaime Hayon, Doshi Levien and Ross Lovegrove.
+The BD Barcelona objects offered at the TAGWERC Design STORE, belonging to the "BD Barcelona Art Edition," are closer to art than to product design.
+The BD Barcelona objects offered at TAGWERC are handcrafted in limited, small editions, made exclusively for the customer only after an order is placed.
+They are unique furnishing objects, far removed from mass-produced, stocked goods.
+Over the years, BD Barcelona has collaborated with renowned contemporary artists such as Fernando and Humberto Campana, Stephen Burks, and others, alongside the great artists of the past., Jaime Hayon, Doshi Levien or Ross Lovegrove.

-To this day, BD Barcelona has remained true to its home city of Barcelona and the ambitious manufacturing maxims have been maintained.
+To this day, BD Barcelona has remained true to its home city of Barcelona and has maintained its ambitious manufacturing principles.
 BD Barcelona at TAGWERC: "Design meets art".